yjlinotlazy/restrack/README.md

-# restrack
+# Introduction

-Resolution Progress Tracking application
+ResTrack is a resolution progress tracking application that needs to be run locally.
+See [designdoc](designdoc.md) for more details.